DevExpress/devextreme-documentation/api-reference/10 UI Components/dxHtmlEditor/3 Methods/getSelection().md

 Gets the selected content's position and length.

 ##### return: Object
 The selected content's range.
-Has the following structure:
+It has the following structure:

 - **index**
 A zero-based index at which the selection starts.